MartinHaeusler/chronos/org.chronos.chronograph/readme.md

 Getting Started
 ===============

-ChronoGraph is currently available from the Sonatype Snapshots repository.
+ChronoGraph is available from the Maven Central repository.

 ## Installing with Maven
 Add the following to the `<dependencies>` section in your `pom.xml`: